 If you travel by car, you may deduct the actual expenses for the move, assuming you keep all the necessary records or opt for an IRS-approved flat rate.
 The flat rate for a job-related move in 2015 is 23 cents per mile (plus tolls and parking fees).
 This rate, which is indexed annually, was 23.5 cents per mile in 2014 when gas costs were higher.

 Important Note: Certain “indirect costs” of moving — such as meals, house hunting trips, temporary living expenses, attorney fees and real estate commissions related to the move — are not deductible.

 The deduction generally covers qualified expenses for moving yourself, your spouse (if married) and other members of your household, such as dependent children.
 A “member of your household” must reside in both the old and new homes.
 (See “No Deduction for On-the-Move Newlyweds,” at right.)

 Rules for Employer Reimbursements

-Some employers have programs for reimbursing employees for moving expenses, especially if using moving companies in Austin, due to friendly Texas employment-relocation laws.
+Some employers have programs for reimbursing employees for moving expenses.
 If reimbursements are made under an “accountable plan” that meets IRS standards, the benefits are tax-free to the employee, assuming any excess reimbursement is returned to the company within a reasonable period of time.

 For payments made under an unaccountable plan, the reimbursements are treated as taxable compensation to the employee.
 However, if you meet the tax law tests above, you can offset the income by deducting job-related moving expenses on your personal return, just like a taxpayer who isn’t reimbursed.